Key Difference Between Unix and Linux

 Limitations of Unix

 - The unfriendly, terse, inconsistent, and non-mnemonic user interface

-- Unix OS is designed for a slow computer system, so you can't expect fast performance.
+- Comparing limitation of Linux vs Unix, Unix OS is designed for a slow computer system, so you can’t expect fast performance.

 - Shell interface can be treacherous because typing mistake can destroy files.

 - Versions on various machines are slightly different, so it lacks consistency.